Chymyst/chymyst-core/docs/concurrency.md

 How do we know that Level 4 is truly more powerful than Level 3?

 I can give the following argument.
-Concurrency at Level 3 (and below) can be simulated on a single-CPU machine (although inefficiently).
+Concurrency at Level 3 (and below) can be simulated on a single thread (although inefficiently).
-In other words, any program at Level 3 or below will give the same results when run on a parallel machine and on a single-CPU machine.
+In other words, any program at Level 3 or below will give the same results when run on multiple threads and on a single thread.

-Now we will find an example of a program that cannot give the same results on a multi-CPU machine and on a single-CPU machine.
+Now we will find an example of a program that cannot be implemented on a single thread.
 Consider the following task:

 Two processes, A and B, run concurrently and produce result values `x` and `y`.